 Beyond the mere legal aspects, the Energy Community Regulatory School is dedicated to deliver practical insights and share experience made on EU level.
 Praxis oriented, interactive and in-depth discussions will be in the core of the training courses tailor made for the Contracting Parties’ regulators.

-Athens Forum form 2016 invited USAID to support the Energy Community national regulatory authorities (NRAs) in developing common standards for monitoring the activities of electricity transmission system operators (TSOs).
+In the context of its Market Monitoring for South East Europe project, United States Agency for International Development (USAID) supported the Energy Community national regulatory authorities in developing common standards for monitoring the activities of electricity transmission system operators (TSOs).

-This resulted in development of the so-called South East Europe Market Monitoring Guidelines, prepared by the USAID-supported consultant Potomac Economics under the umbrella of the Electricity Working Group of the Energy Community Regulatory Board (ECRB EWG).
-The purpose of the Guidelines is to harmonize and coordinate the activities of NRAs in monitoring TSOs with the aim to ensure that network users are granted access to the maximum amount of transmission transfer capacity on a non-discriminatory basis.
+This resulted in development of the so-called South East Europe Market Monitoring Guidelines approved by ECRB in April 2014.
+The purpose of the Guidelines is to harmonize and coordinate the activities of regulators in monitoring TSOs with the aim to ensure that network users are granted access to the maximum amount of electricity transmission cross border capacity on a non-discriminatory basis.